-- c. in init we create money with self.create('money', 1000) - 7.
-Now let's create a second agent ADPlant. - a. copy chpplant.py to applant.py and - b. in adplant.py change the class name to ADPlant - c.
-ADPlant will produce biogas and water out of steam and electricity.
-In order to achieve this forget about thermodynamics and change the production function to d.
-Given the new technology, we need to feed different goods into our machines.
-Replace the production step self['steam'], looks up the amount of steam the company owns. self.not_reserved['steam'], would look up the amount of steam a company owns minus all steam that is offered to be sold to a different company.
+- (c) in init we create money with self.create('money', 1000) - 7.
+Now let's create a second agent ADPlant. - (a) copy chpplant.py to applant.py and - (b) in adplant.py change the class name to ADPlant - (c) ADPlant will produce biogas and water out of steam and electricity.
+In order to achieve this forget about thermodynamics and change the production function to self['steam'], looks up the amount of steam the company owns. self.not\reserved['steam'], would look up the amount of steam a company owns minus all steam that is offered to be sold to a different company.